Just moved to the Netherlands? First of all, congrats! There’s a lot to love about this country. But first, let’s get your utilities all sorted.

 Check your rental contract

-If you’re renting you should determine whether or not your landlord already has an agreement with a provider before you start investigating various gas and electricity options.
+If you’re renting, you should find out whether or not your landlord already has an agreement with a provider before you start investigating various gas and electricity options.

 Compare gas and electricity providers